haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_exercise.md

 	9. Delete the temporary Joined Layer from the Layers window

 9.   **Now we’ll calculate yet another field** using the *field calculator* by dividing the number of passengers by the square kilometer area of the Helsinki small areas.
-		1. Calculate this field using the *Field calculator* (don’t forget to toggle editing mode): output field name should be informative e.g. “PassArea”, set Output field type to decimal
+		1. Calculate this field using the *Field calculator* (don’t forget to toggle editing mode): output field name should be informative e.g. “PassArea”
-		2. Set output *field length* to 10 and *precision* to 2
+		2. Set *Output field type* to decimal, Set output *field length* to 10 and *precision* to 2
 		3. Then you must enter the calculation into the Expression field, you can either use the drop-down menus (Fields and values) or simply type it in.
 The calculation should be similar to this (change if your fields are named differently): "Boardings_" / "Area_km2"
-		4. Click OK.
+		4. Click sumOK.
 Remember to *Save edits* and *Disable editing mode*.

 ![](https://raw.githubusercontent.com/rowan8k/fundamentals-of-gis/master/Assets/QGIS_attribute_table.png)